 Who are specifically excluded (not eligible borrowers) from this framework?

-The following borrowers / loans are specifically excluded from this framework:
+The RBI Curricular states that the following borrowers / loans are specifically excluded from the one-time restructuring framework:

 - MSME borrowers whose aggregate exposure to lending institutions cumulatively does not exceed Rs.
 25 Crore as on 1st March 2020